anytizer/note-taker/README.md

 __Why does not it allow to edit notes?__
 Notes are expected to be managed on your mobile's note application.
 You can use any popular note taker like [colornote](https://play.google.com/store/apps/details?id=com.socialnmobile.dictapps.notepad.color.note) by [Social & Mobile](https://www.colornote.com/).
 You will edit the notes in the note application itself.
-Then, You will submit the finalized notes to this note taker in order to transfer them to computer.

-However, a basic editor is a work in progress.
+Then, you will submit the finalized notes to this note taker in order to transfer them to computer.

 __Is note taker safe?__
 No. Data saved are stored as plain text notes.